 Please note that if you are hiking and the chance of extreme weather exists, then you should gear for it instead of just going lightweight to ensure protection from the ground temperature changes and body heat loss.

-Dangers Of Choosing the Wrong Sleeping Pad
+The Dangers of Choosing the Wrong R-Value

 This is what strikes many people on long-distance hikes like the Appalachian Trail, where you start in February to April, and the weather can swing wildly from nice highs to lows, including freezing rain, sleet, or snow.